Leadership Programme for Councillors in Wales

 Overview

-Academi Wales, the Welsh Government and the Welsh Local Government Association (WLGA) are working in partnership to deliver the Leadership Programme for Councillors in Wales.
+The programme is delivered through a partnership with Academi Wales, Welsh Government and the Welsh Local Government Association (WLGA).
 Academi Wales are working with the Institute of Leadership & Management (ILM) for programme recognition.

 One Welsh Public Service